Chauloroches/Healthcare-Supply-Chain-and-Inventory-Management-Analysis-with-SQL/README.md

 # Objective
-The project will analyze the distribution, sales, and stock levels of essential medical supplies (e.g., medicines, medical equipment, and vaccines) across multiple regions, helping to optimize inventory, forecast demand, and ensure timely delivery to healthcare providers.
+To analyze and optimize the inventory, distribution, and sales of medical supplies across multiple facilities, ensuring efficient supply chain operations and minimizing stockouts.